Sitemap Generator

 Note:

 Site Builder Category URLs are not included by default.
-However, you can manually add the Site Builder Category URLs with other user-defined URLs.
+However, you can manually add Site Builder Category URLs with other user-defined URLs.

 In accordance with the Sitemap Protocol, the sitemap generation process generates one index file referencing one or more sitemap files for each set of 50,000 URLs.

 The XML index file is named sitemap_DomainName_Index.xml and the XML sitemap files use the following naming convention: sitemap_DomainName_Timestamp_SequenceNumber.
-When there are multiple sitemap files in the Live Hosting Files folder, the timestamp in the file name helps you differentiate between sitemaps generated at different times.
+If there are multiple sitemap files in the Live Hosting Files folder, the timestamp in the file name helps you differentiate between sitemaps generated at different times.

-Every time a sitemap is generated, the Sitemap Generator automatically notifies search engines such as Google and Bing that your sitemap has been updated.
+Every time a sitemap is generated, Sitemap Generator automatically notifies search engines such as Google and Bing that your sitemap has been updated.
 You can also schedule automatic sitemap generation so that your sitemap is always up-to-date.
 For more information, see Sitemap Generator Scheduler.

 Note: